Tropicalista/pdf-embed/readme.txt

 == Frequently Asked Questions ==

-= I do need an API key to use this block? =
+= Do I need an API key to use this block? =

 Yes you will need a free Adobe PDF Embed API.

 == Changelog ==

+= 0.2.0 =
+* Fix missing fileName on upload

 = 0.1.9 =
 * Fix contributors